Tengku Amir Shah: Installation as the Raja Muda of Selangor

-Shortly after Sultan Sharafuddin and Queen Norashikin were seated on the throne, Tengku Amir walked in Balairung Seri while holding high the kris given by the Sultan earlier in the week.
+Tengku Amir walked in to Balairung Seri while holding the kris given by the Sultan earlier in the week.
 Then, he presented a few souvenir and gifts to his father.
-After the Sultan accepted his gifts, Tengku Amir kiss his father's hand and took his seat at the Raja Muda throne.
-The nobat played a song called Anak Raja Bersiram (literally: The king's child shower) during this ceremony.
+After the Sultan accepted his gifts, Tengku Amir took his seat at the Raja Muda throne.

-Azmin Ali, representing the people of Selangor, conveyed his congratulation to the newly installed crown prince.
-He said, "Chivalry is a common trait that flows in the noble blood that build kingdoms, creating orderly and governing systems in the Malay Archipelago.
-I, and the people (of Selangor) would like to convey our loyalty to His Royal Highness the Crown Prince of Selangor and renew the pledge of protecting the Constitutional Monarchy."
-He also expressed that he was impressed with Tengku Amir's personality, his determination while he underwent the military training at the Royal Military Academy Sandhurst and always sparing time with the people in a lot of events including Ihya Ramadan.
-Azmin was flanked by two members of Selangor State Executive Council, Elizabeth Wong, representing Selangorian-Chinese and V. Ganabatirau representing Selangorian-Indian.

 Tengku Amir was also congratulated by Tengku Indera Setia Selangor, Tengku Ahmad Shah Ibni Almarhum Sultan Salahuddin Abdul Aziz Shah, who represented the other heirs and royal family members, and members of the Selangor Council of the Royal Court.
 Selangor mufti, Datuk Mohd Tamyes Abdul Wahid again led the prayer at the end of the ceremony.